 After a full day of outdoor adventure, Fat Daddy's Arcade provides a refreshing, florescent-lit respite from the sun.
 The place contains more than 120 arcade games: some classic, some centered around modern franchises like "The Walking Dead" and "Jurassic Park."
 Fat Daddy's is a fun post-dinner entertainment option, but you can also have pizza and other arcade-centric fare on-site.

 Take in a Magic Show

 HarborWalk Theater hosts one of the most adored acts in Destin: Noah and Heather Wells' Maximum Magic show.
 The pair blow the minds of kids and adults alike with their comedic illusions, mind reading, and special effects.
 They are repeated recipients of the Merlin Award—the Oscar of magic—and have been named “Entertainers of the Year” by the International Magicians Society.
-Their 90-minute performance is cozy and intimate.
-Think: couches and a small stage versus auditorium seating.
+Their 90-minute performance is one not to miss!

 Lounge on the Beach

 Any of the beach access points in Destin will lead you to a beautiful stretch of sand, but Henderson Beach State Park is a singularly impeccable mile and a half of pristine coastline.
 You're likely to spot dolphins, sea turtles, and migratory birds at this waterfront paradise.
 Its 30-foot white sand dunes, natural vegetation (containing Destin's last remaining coastal scrub), and large campground connected to the beach via boardwalk set Henderson Beach apart.